Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Method

 We view the process in \cref{eq:LiS2,eq:LiS3} as a preconditioned Helmholtz equation, where the preconditioner is the same operator but with constant media.
 That is, given an approximate solution $\bfu^h$ we approximate the error $\bfe^h$ by

-This kind of preconditioner has a large field of view and can be implemented in a network efficiently on a GPU using FFT.
+This preconditioner has a large field of view and can be implemented in a network efficiently on a GPU using FFT.
 Let $\widehat\bfG_K$ be the Fourier transform of a Green's function $\bfG_K$ of a kernel $K$ (expanded by a factor of $2$ at each dimension) the implicit layer is given by:

-where $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the Fourier transform and its inverse, applied per channel.
-More precisely, in the coarsest level of our network, where the number of channels is large but the feature maps are small, we first convert each pair of channels to be one complex-valued channel (and hence halve their number).
-Then, we learn a complex-valued $3\times 3$ kernel to be inverted against each complex-valued channel.
-We use complex kernels as the FFT is complex-valued anyway.
+where $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the Fourier transform and its inverse, applied per channel, and $\odot$ denotes the elementwise Hadamard product.
+More precisely, in the coarsest level of our network, where the number of channels is large but the feature maps are small, we learn a $3\times 3$ kernel to be inverted against each channel.
 We train the U-Net to learn the appropriate kernels, which may be viewed as learning the appropriate $\kappa_0$ values for the preconditioner.

-To obtain the Green's function of some kernel $K$ in Fourier space needed for \cref{eq:Implicit} (and allow its trainability), we make a division in Fourier space of the kernel's transform against a point source in the middle of a large domain.
-That is, we pad the grid and place a point source in the middle (denoted by $\delta$).
-Similarly, we place the kernel $K$ at the corners of an equally large grid to get $K_{\mathrm{pad}}$ (as described in~\cite{haber2019imex}).
+To obtain the Green's function of some kernel $K$ in Fourier space needed for \cref{eq:Implicit} (and allow its trainability), we apply a division in Fourier space of the kernel's transform against a point source in the middle of a large domain.
+That is because division in Fourier space corresponds to matrix inversion using a fixed kernel.
+To this end, we first define a point source in the middle of a padded grid (denoted by $\delta$).
+Then, we take an equally large grid and place the kernel $K$ at the corners of that grid to get $K_{\mathrm{pad}}$ (as described in~\cite{haber2019imex}).
 We then compute the Green's function by:

 where $\epsilon=10^{-5}$.
-The least squares form (division by the squared signal) and addition of $\epsilon$ to the denominator are intended to provide numerical stability, since we do not wish to encounter singularities during the learning process, as an arbitrary kernel may represent a singular matrix.
+The division in \cref{eq:Green} is applied elementwise.
+The least squares form, obtained by the division by the squared signal, and addition of $\epsilon$ to the denominator are intended to provide numerical stability, since we do not wish to encounter singularities during the learning process, as an arbitrary kernel may represent a singular matrix.
 To compute $\bfG_K$ using the inverse FFT in \cref{eq:Green} while reducing the influence from the boundaries, we zero-pad the domain to three times the size, and crop it afterward, that is: $\widehat\bfG_K = \mathcal{F}(\mbox{crop}(\bfG_K))$.
-We note that \cref{eq:Green} is applied per (complex-valued) kernel on the coarsest grid, but only once per batch.
-Furthermore, since $\delta$ is a fixed point source per resolution, its Fourier transform $\mathcal{F}(\delta)$ is fixed as well and needs to be computed only once per grid for training and inference.